 With the current uncertainty surrounding the H1-B visa program in the U.S., an MBA in Canada has quickly become a promising destination for international students.
-In 2018, International students holding Canadian study permits numbered 572,425 an increase of almost 16.25% over 2017, and, an overall increase of 73% in the last 5 years.
-In this article, we explore the top MBA colleges in Canada with its fees, eligibility, and average post-MBA average salary.
+In 2018, International students in Canada were 5772,415, with an increase of almost 16% over 2017.
+The overall increase of 73% in the last five years.
+This article will explore the best MBA colleges in Canada with its fees, eligibility, and average post-MBA average salary.

 Here is a brief outline of the topics we will cover:

-MBA in Canada: Top MBA colleges in Canada
+MBA in Canada: Best MBA colleges in Canada

 - University of Toronto’s – Rotman School of Management